sangwook236/SWDT/README.md

 # Wikis

-A repository of documents for research and development of S/W and H/W including ideation, conceptualization, and mathematical formulation, etc.
+A repository of resources for research and development of S/W and H/W including ideation, conceptualization, and mathematical formulation, etc.
 - [SWDT Wiki](https://github.com/sangwook236/SWDT/wiki/Home)